jacktxst/blockgame/README.md

 - Camera bobbing effect is constant and annoying
 - Currently, only 256 block types are available.
-- The world can not yet be saved or loaded
 - The world is limited in size, however the engine is capable of more already
 - There are no entities and no block behavior
 - All blocks must be fully solid cubes